stanford-mse-125-2025/mse-125-2025-website/index.md

 {: .fs-6 .fw-300 }
 {: .no_toc } -->

-## Lecture on Tuesday 4/12 and Thursday 4/14 will be on Zoom.
-Zoom links are posted on Canvas.
+## For the rest of the quarter, the discussion section and all office hours will take place on Zoom.
 See Ed for more details.
-{: .no_toc }

-## For the rest of the quarter, the discussion section and all office hours will take place on Zoom.
 {: .no_toc }

 <br>